-Due to the significant difference in overall numbers of complaints between 2017-18 and 2016-17, these have been converted to indicate a percentage of all subjects raised, shown in the table below.
-This shows that proportionally, there has been a decrease in the complaints about clinical treatment.
-However, it is disappointing to note the increasing proportion of complaints in many other areas, including communication, patient care and Trust administration.
+Due to the difference in overall numbers of complaints between 2018-19 and 2019-20, these have been converted to indicate a percentage of all subjects raised, shown in the table below.
+This shows that proportionally, there have only been increases in the number of complaints about clinical treatment, staff values and behaviours, waiting times and apppointments.
+It is also